 Future plans for further stages of the BMX facility will include an eight-metre start hill and recreational pump tracks.

-The Kirkham Park Masterplan also includes the construction of two rugby league fields in Elderslie.
+The masterplan also includes two rugby league fields at Elderslie.